-Adrian Dudok has worked for several years in commercial aviation as an Avionics Licensed Aircraft Maintenance Engineer.
-He is currently completing a Bachelor of Business majoring in Aircraft Maintenance Management after deciding to diversify his interests within aviation.
-Adrian brings to Skyborne his extensive knowledge and experience of aircraft maintenance and CASA Regulations to develop and implement business strategies to commercialise their business model.
+Adrian Dudok, a co-founder of Skyborne, has worked in the commercial aviation industry for over 10 years.
+His career started as a licensed aircraft maintenance engineer before an aircraft part sales and Avionics component workshop management role.
+He currently holds a Bachelor of Business majoring in Aircraft Maintenance Management after deciding to diversify his interests within aviation.
+Adrian brings to Skyborne a high level of passion for entrepreneurship and start-ups.
+His background and passion will develop and implement business strategies to commercialise Skyborne’s future product lines.

-Jane is a mechanical and aerospace graduate of UQ, and has competed in UAV challenges such as the Australian Youth Aerospace Association's ASAP, where the team's surveillance UAV won.
+Jane is a mechanical and aerospace graduate of The University of Queensland, and has competed in UAV challenges such as the Australian Youth Aerospace Association's ASAP, where the team's surveillance UAV won.
 She also has experience with aircraft maintenance and has worked on wind tunnel design and test data acquisition for Skyborne.
-Jane manages the aerial media operations of Skyborne.
+Jane manages the Aerial Services division of Skyborne.